s5uishida/open5gs_epc_srsran_sample_config/README.md

 srsRAN 4G software suite includes a virtual radio which uses the ZeroMQ networking library to transfer radio samples between applications.
 Therefore, I used this function to build a simulation environment for the Open5GS CUPS-enabled EPC mobile network.
 This configuration is very useful when verifying EPC functionality.
-This briefly describes the overall and configuration files.
+This briefly describes the overall and configuration files in the Proxmox VE environment.

 ---